MicrosoftDocs/sql-docs/docs/ssms/sql-server-management-studio-changelog-ssms.md

 SSMS Editor:

-- Fixed an issue where "SQL System Table" where restoring the default colors was chancing the color to lime green, rather than the default green, making it very hard to read on a white background (see https://feedback.azure.com/forums/908035-sql-server/suggestions/32896906)
+- Fixed an issue where "SQL System Table" where restoring the default colors was chancing the color to lime green, rather than the default green, making it very hard to read on a white background (https://feedback.azure.com/forums/908035-sql-server/suggestions/32896906).
-- Fixed issue where intellisense was not working when connected to Azure SQLDW using AAD authentication.
+- Fixed issue where intellisense was not working when connected to Azure SQL DW using AAD authentication.
 - Fixed intellisense in Azure when user lacks master access.
 - Fixed code snippets to create "temporal tables" which were broken when the collation of the target database was case sensitive.

 Object Explorer:

 - Fixed an issue where SSMS was throwing an "Object cannot be cast from DBNull to other types" exception when trying to expand "Management" node in OE (misconfigured DataCollector)
-- Fixed an issue where the DEL key was not working while renaming a node (see https://feedback.azure.com/forums/908035/suggestions/32910247 and other duplicates)
+- Fixed an issue where the DEL key was not working while renaming a node (https://feedback.azure.com/forums/908035/suggestions/32910247 and other duplicates).
 - Fixed an issue where OE wasn't escaping quotes before invoking the "Edit Top N…" causing the designed to get confused
 - Fixed an issue where the "Import Data-Tier application" wizard was failing to launch from the Azure Storage tree.
-- Fixed an issue in "Database Mail Configuration" where the status of the SSL checkbox was not persisted (see https://feedback.azure.com/forums/908035-sql-server/suggestions/32895541)
+- Fixed an issue in "Database Mail Configuration" where the status of the SSL checkbox was not persisted (https://feedback.azure.com/forums/908035-sql-server/suggestions/32895541).
 - Fixed an issue where SSMS greyed out option to close existing connections when trying to restore database with is_auto_update_stats_async_on
-- Fixed an issue where right clicking on nodes in OE the (e.g. "Tables" and wanting to perform an action such as filtering tables by going to **Filter > Filter Settings**, the filter settings form can appear on the other screen than where SSMS is currently active).
-See https://feedback.azure.com/forums/908035-sql-server/suggestions/34284106.
+- Fixed an issue where right clicking on nodes in OE the (e.g. "Tables" and wanting to perform an action such as filtering tables by going to **Filter > Filter Settings**, the filter settings form can appear on the other screen than where SSMS is currently active) (https://feedback.azure.com/forums/908035-sql-server/suggestions/34284106).
-- Fixed a long outstanding issue where the DELETE key was not working in Object Explorer while trying to rename an object.
-See https://feedback.azure.com/forums/908035-sql-server/suggestions/33073510.
+- Fixed a long outstanding issue where the DELETE key was not working in Object Explorer while trying to rename an object (https://feedback.azure.com/forums/908035-sql-server/suggestions/33073510).
-- When displaying the properties of existing database files, the size appears under a column "Size (MB)" instead of "Initial Size (MB)" which is what is displayed when creating a new database.
-See https://feedback.azure.com/forums/908035-sql-server/suggestions/32629024.
+- When displaying the properties of existing database files, the size appears under a column "Size (MB)" instead of "Initial Size (MB)" which is what is displayed when creating a new database (https://feedback.azure.com/forums/908035-sql-server/suggestions/32629024).
-- Disabled the "Design" context-menu item on "Graph Tables" since there is no support for those kind of tables in the current version of SSMS.
+- Disabled the "Design" context-menu item on "Graph Tables" since there is no support for this kind of table in the current version of SSMS.

 Help Viewer:

 - Improved logic around honoring the online/offline modes.
-- Fixed the "View Help" to honor the online/offline settings.
-See https://feedback.azure.com/forums/908035-sql-server/suggestions/32897791.
+- Fixed the "View Help" to honor the online/offline settings (https://feedback.azure.com/forums/908035-sql-server/suggestions/32897791).

 Object Scripting:

-- Overall perf improvements - Generate Scripts of WideWorldImporters takes half the time compared to SSMS 17.7
+- Overall perf improvements - Generate Scripts of WideWorldImporters takes half the time compared to SSMS 17.7.
-- When scripting objects, DB Scoped configuration which have default values are omitted
+- When scripting objects, DB Scoped configuration which have default values are omitted.
-- Don't generate dynamic T-SQL when scripting(see https://feedback.azure.com/forums/908035-sql-server/suggestions/32898391)
+- Don't generate dynamic T-SQL when scripting (https://feedback.azure.com/forums/908035-sql-server/suggestions/32898391).
 - Omit the graph syntax "as edge" and "as node" when scripting a table on SQL Server 2016 and earlier.

 Table Designer:

 - Fixed a crash in "Edit 200 rows".
-- Fixed an issue where the designer was allowing to add a table when connected to a Azure SQL.
+- Fixed an issue where the designer was allowing to add a table when connected to an Azure SQL database.

 SMO:

-- Fixed an issue where SMO/ServerConnection did not handle SqlCredential-based connections correctly (see https://feedback.azure.com/forums/908035-sql-server/suggestions/33698941)
+- Fixed an issue where SMO/ServerConnection did not handle SqlCredential-based connections correctly (https://feedback.azure.com/forums/908035-sql-server/suggestions/33698941).

 AS: